 A battery separator is a relay that switches between batteries depending on the battery’s state of charge.
-We’ll discuss this topic shortly, but for now, let us assume that battery voltage represents its state of charge.
+We’ll discuss this topic shortly, but let us assume that battery voltage represents its state of charge.

 Charging your RVs house batteries

-It is also important to note a specific way to charge an RV battery to optimize battery life.
+It is also important to note how to charge an RV battery to optimize battery life.
 It varies by chemistry, but it is generally done in three phases: bulk, absorption, and float.
-In short, during the bulk phase, the maximum amount of current is supplied to the battery until it reaches the absorption voltage.
+In short, during the bulk phase, the maximum current is supplied to the battery until it reaches the absorption voltage.
 Then, the current gradually decreases until the fully charged voltage is reached.
 Then the float cycle starts and maintains the battery in a fully charged state.
 For reasons I’ll discuss later, it is not a good idea to directly connect your alternator to your RV’s batteries because they do not charge in phases.

-One other thing to know is that the difference between lead-acid and lithium is that lithium batteries limit the length of the absorption cycle.
+Another thing to know is that the difference between lead-acid and lithium is that lithium batteries limit the length of the absorption cycle.
 Absorption length varies by manufacturer.
 You can find it by looking at the specification sheet for the battery.
 Check out this article on my website about using specification sheets to compare lithium batteries.
 How to select the best lithium battery for you!

 C-rate is used to engineer batteries and charging systems, so it is essential to know when planning how to alternator charge your RV house battery.
 The C-rate measures the rate at which a battery is charged or discharged.
 The capacity of a battery is generally rated and labeled at 1C.
 For example, a battery with a 1C Rate means that a fully charged battery rated at 100-amp hours should provide 100-amp hours for one hour.
 Or a 50-amp hour rated battery will provide 50 amps for 1 hour, etc.

 Along the same lines of thinking, the same 100-amp battery discharging at 0.5C should provide 50 amps for two hours, and at 2C, it should deliver 200 amps for 30 minutes.
-This would suffice to describe and make engineering a battery system simple in the perfect world.
+This would suffice to describe and simplify engineering a battery system in the perfect world.
 But alas, it is not this simple.
 And several factors change this simple formula.

 Charging the batteries

 In simple English, the faster you discharge the battery, the less capacity it has.
 Fortunately, the Peukert effect is negligible for most lithium batteries.
-Lead-acid and other battery chemistries are much more susceptible.
+Lead acid and other battery chemistries are much more susceptible.
 Another crucial factor when charging or discharging your RV batteries is temperature control.